rubenhortas/rubenhortas.github.io/_posts/2023-01-07-how-to-avoid-punycode-attacks-on-firefox.md

 [Punycode][1] is a representation of Unicode with the limited ASCII character subset used for Internet hostnames.
 Using [punycode][1] host names containing Unicode characters are transcoded to a subset of ASCII consisting of letters, digits and hypens, which is called LHD (Letter Digit Hypen) subset.
-The DNS (Domain Name System) standars recommend the use of the LDH subset of ASCII. the [punycode][1] syntax is a method of encoding string containign Unicode characters into the LDH subset of ASCII.
+The DNS (Domain Name System) standards recommend the use of the LDH subset of ASCII. the [punycode][1] syntax is a method of encoding string containign Unicode characters into the LDH subset of ASCII.

 In other words, [punycode][1] is a method to convert words that can't be written in ASCII (because they use Unicode characters) into ASCII encoding words for use as domain names.